Absent Body

 “the Merleau-Pontian subject still bears a distant resemblance to its Cartesian predecessor, never fully fleshed out with bone and guts.”

-Though, the reason why the viscera remains elusive is against not just because we don’t priveledge the body as a form of knowledge, but because it evades us as the knowers.
-Leder highlights the biological make-up of most of the organs to highlight how they aren’t wired up with the same amount of pain receptors as the external facing body does.
-This leads to a medical phenomenon called referred pain, where the causal location of pain is often spread out to different places in the viscera.
-Pain from heart attack localizes in the forearms.
-Stomach pains localizes in the back.
+This leads to a medical phenomenon called “referred pain,” where the causal location of the pain is often spread out to different places in the viscera.
+Pain from a heart attack localizes in the forearms.
+Stomach pains localize in the back.
 Kidney pains can localize in the thighs.
 To make it even more complicated, some pain is just wholly ambiguous to the visceral regions.

 Leder relates these same troubles to diagnosing visceral pains in medical practices: